-Extraction Site Preservation in South Nashville & Brentwood
+Extraction Site Preservation in Brentwood, Franklin & Nashville

 When you need to have a tooth or teeth extracted, whether due to tooth decay, fracture, abscess, gum disease or traumatic injury, Dr. Primm will recommend a socket site preservation to preserve as much of your underlying jawbone as possible for your future restorations.